-EOS gave vote recommendations for the agenda items at the 2023 AGM of a financial services company.
+EOS gave vote recommendations for the agenda items at the 2024 AGM of a financial services company.
 The company is a peer of Federated Hermes Limited, and was proposing a 'say on climate' resolution at its AGM.
 The initial voting recommendation was to support the proposal.
-In order to ensure that EOS was applying the same approach to a peer as it would to other companies, the voting recommendation was escalated to an EOS director and then to the Head of Stewardship.
+In order to ensure that EOS was applying the same approach to a peer as it would to other companies, the voting recommendation was escalated to our thematic specialist for a second review, as well as a senior member of the EOS team.
 The analysis of the recommendation was found to be consistent with the approach taken at other companies, and so the initial recommendation of support was maintained.